AlexandreGrego1/FinalVersion20-10-20/README.md

 #### Header
 - Section wrapped with a profile image and greetings;
 - Zoom animation applied on a scale from 0.9 to 1.0 to call the user's attention;
 - Hamburger button developed with a transform translateX (0) animation and collapsing the navigation buttons.
 Once the user clicks on the hamburger button, the navigation shows up, and the options are available to be clicked. <br>

 #### Resume
 - Screen developed to split its size into two different layouts;
-- Personal details takes 1/3 of the desktop view, while "about me" takes 2/3 of the desktop view.
+- Personal details takes 1/3 of the desktop view, while "about me" takes 2/3 of the desktop view;
 - Screens are responsive, when the page is opened on a small screen, the layout will float to the left, and text is aligned to the center page.
 The paragraphs are developed to display its context underneath each other as a column.

 #### About Me
 - Dedicated section to demonstrate to potencial recruiters about the candidate personality, what he/she has done, and what are their expections;